QingmuDeng/SoftDesSP18_FinalProject/README.md

 ## License

-This project is licensed under the MIT License。 Please see the [LICENSE.md](https://github.com/QingmuDeng/SoftDesSP18_FinalProject/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License.
+Please see the [LICENSE.md](https://github.com/QingmuDeng/SoftDesSP18_FinalProject/blob/master/LICENSE) file for details.

 ## Acknowledgments
 We are appreciative of the inspirtations and resources the following sources provide: